shivamgarg19/People-Counter-App/README.md

 It is up to you to decide on what model to use for the application.
 You need to find a model not already converted to Intermediate Representation format (i.e. not one of the Intel® Pre-Trained Models), convert it, and utilize the converted model in your application.

+Here are some of the model that i researched :- https://github.com/shivamgarg19/People-Counter-App/blob/master/WRITEUP.md

 Note that you may need to do additional processing of the output to handle incorrect detections, such as adjusting confidence threshold or accounting for 1-2 frames where the model fails to see a person already counted and would otherwise double count.

-**If you are otherwise unable to find a suitable model after attempting and successfully converting at least three other models**, you can document in your write-up what the models were, how you converted them, and why they failed, and then utilize any of the Intel® Pre-Trained Models that may perform better.

 ## Run the application